Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 2. Sean (shawn)

-Meaning: “God is Gracious”.
-A hugely popular and enduring Gaelic Irish boys name in Ireland and beyond, Sean is the Irish counterpart to ‘William’.
-It is closely linked to the Gaelic girls name ‘Sinead’, which has the same meaning.
+Meaning: “God is Gracious”, Sean is one of the hugely popular Irish baby boy names.
+This Gaelic Irish boys name endures in Ireland and beyond and is the Irish counterpart to ‘William’.

 Famous Seans include Jamaican rapper Sean Paul and American rapper, Scottish actor Sean Connery, and musician Sean John Combs (Diddy).

-Meaning: “lover of hounds”/“high desire”.
+Meaning: “lover of hounds”/“high desire”, the Irish variation of this name is Concobhar.
 Conor is the most popular Gaelic Irish boys name out there right now.
 It has managed to storm the seas and oceans and make its way pretty much everywhere.